 Brown-Forman Grant Guidelines and Criteria

-Brown-Forman partners with nonprofit organizations that are aligned with our strategic focus areas:
+Both the Foundation and Corporation partner with organizations that meet the criteria below are aligned with the following strategic focus areas:

 - Increase access to vibrant, diverse, and educational arts & cultural experiences.